Kasvatuksen ideologiaa

 - Albert Schweizer

-Koirien kasvattamisen ainoat hyväksyttävät syyt ovat rakkaus koiria ja rotua kohtaan sekä rodun parantaminen, johon haluan osaltani olla vaikuttamassa positiivisesti.
-Saavuttaakseni asettamani tavoitteet tulevassa kasvatustyössäni, ovat pentueeni tarkkaan harkittuja sekä ajalla ja ajatuksella suunniteltuja.
+Koirien kasvattamisen ainoat hyväksyttävät syyt ovat rakkaus koiria ja rotua kohtaan sekä rodun parantaminen, johon haluamme olla osaltamme vaikuttamassa positiivisesti.
+Saavuttaaksemme kasvatustyölle asettamamme tavoitteet, ovat pentueemme tarkkaan harkittuja ja ajatuksella suunniteltuja.

 About us

 My love with Yorkshire Terriers started with our first Yorkie Jessi (born 1995) I inspired about the breed and with my second Yorkie Nuppu I totally started to dream about breeding one day.
-That time I was an active member of the Finnish Yorkshire Terrier Society, I was studying a lot about the breed, was graduated from Finnish Kennel Club breeder courses and finally, after going to dog shows, meeting with other breeders and after getting my first dog as a Finnish Champion, our first Yorkshire Terrier litter was born in 2008 with kennel name Tiny DeWill`s, which was registered at FCI and Finnish Kennel Club couple of years earlier.
+That time I was an active member of the Finnish Yorkshire Terrier Society, Member of the Board, studying a lot about the breed and graduated from Finnish Kennel Club breeder courses.
+And finally, after going to dog shows, meeting with other breeders and after getting my first dog as a Finnish Champion, our first Yorkshireterrier litter was born in 2008 under the prefix of Tinydewills, which was registered at FCI and Finnish Kennel Club couple of years earlier.

 20 principles of Breeding Better Dogs